Existing Program Evaluation (EPE) Application Reviews

 • Proposals that do the following score higher:

-• identify specific potential challenges that may be faced in attempting to conduct the project at each stage of the work
+• identify specific potential challenges that may be faced in attempting to conduct the project at each stage of the work, and

 • articulate action plans for addressing potential challenges should they arise.